thomas-dall-archive/thomas-dall-archive/index.md

   > *"I'll fight anyone from the ADL in a cage... to the death... then you can see what's stronger: God's fury or people that are trying to run away from God."*
 * **Antisemitic Rhetoric:** Content includes derogatory caricatures and threats of "reckoning" against Jewish people who do not recognize his divinity.

+### 🛡️ Paranoid Defense Mechanisms: The "Mossad" Narrative
+As a primary method of dismissing documented evidence of his conduct, the subject utilizes paranoid conspiracies involving the state of Israel and intelligence agencies.

+* **Conspiratorial Invalidation:** When confronted with primary source recordings of his past violence or confessions, the subject claims his critics are "Mossad agents" or operating on behalf of "Israeli interests."
+* **Externalizing Accountability:** By framing archivists as state-sponsored intelligence operatives, he attempts to transform his personal criminal history into a narrative of "political persecution."
+* **Institutional Paranoia:** He has frequently claimed that his digital footprint is being manipulated by "globalist" entities to hide his self-proclaimed divinity, a tactic that aligns with the **Schizotypal and Paranoid** traits identified in his 2013 clinical evaluation.

+**Archival Insight:** The "Mossad" narrative serves as a psychological firebreak.
+It allows the subject to ignore objective reality by convincing himself and his audience that the documentation of his crimes is not a result of his own actions, but a coordinated operation by a foreign power.

 ### 🚨 2024: Retaliatory Doxing & Weaponization of Minors
 In May 2024, the subject demonstrated a willingness to use the private information of innocent third parties, including minors, as leverage in online disputes.